mercadona/postoffice_django/README.md

 ## Sending messages to postoffice

-We have two three in the `publishing` module
+We have three publishers in the `publishing` module

 #### Publishing a single message